Bee Therapy Hut FAQS

 There is no 100% guarantee you won’t be stung while outside (you are outside, after all), but honeybees usually have no interest in you if you aren’t agitating them, in their hive flight path, or swatting at them.
 You’re about as at-risk of being stung as you are taking a walk through a flower garden.

-What is the temperature inside the hive?
+What is the temperature inside the hut?

 The bee hut is not temperature-regulated, so expect it to be slightly warmer than the outside temperature on sunny days and colder in the mornings.
 Please wear appropriate clothing to ensure you’re comfortable!